appium/appium-ios-tuntap/README.md

 ### macOS

 On macOS, the module uses the built-in utun interfaces.
 No additional setup is required, but you'll need administrator privileges to create and configure the interfaces.

+### Windows

+On Windows, the module uses WinTun.

+**Quick Start for Windows:**
+1. Run PowerShell as Administrator
+2. Execute: `npm run setup:windows`
+3. Build the addon: `npm run build:addon`
+4. Always run your application as Administrator

 ### Linux